 This depends on the style of the house you have chosen.
 The finer details and specifications of your home can make a huge difference as well.
 We also need to take into account your site, location and council processing times.

-Bad weather can play a huge part in build timelines.
-Seen that this is out of our control, we do everything we can to reduce the risk of delays.
+Bad weather can play a huge part in build timelines, however we do everything we can to reduce the risk of delays.

 A typical Avondale build can take approximately eight to nine months to complete all going well.

 The Master Build 10-Year Guarantee protects a homeowner when renovating or building a home.
 This is likely to be the biggest investment they make in a lifetime, and it needs to be protected.